 9 amazing facts about math that will intrigue

 Sure, your student knows 1+2 = 2.
 But nothing is taken for granted in the math world.
 Alfred North Whitehead and Bertrand Russell wrote a 362-page proof to definitively show this mathematical fact.
 If your student is struggling to show their work, this factoid might encourage them to do so!

 The famous Fibonacci sequence is in full bloom in sunflowers and other natural phenomena.
 Its spiral shape determines the number of petals in flowers, and its geometry can be found in pineapple, cauliflower, and broccoli.

 3. It’s a very good thing numbers were invented.

-It took centuries, 16 of them to be precise, to develop most of the mathematical symbols we see today.
+It took centuries to develop most of the mathematical symbols we see today.
 Up until then, numbers were represented in their full written word form.
 Students doing homework problems today will surely appreciate this development!

 4. A “jiffy” is an actual unit of time.

 A “jiffy” comprises 1/100th of a second.
 Can you believe it?
 Either way, I bet you can't say "be back in a jiffy" again and not think about this little factoid.